jamboree/cout/_posts/2014-07-21-pack-unpack-without-using-tuple.md

 Args packing/unpacking is particularly useful when the args aren't handled immediately, but stored for later invocation.
 In this post, I'll show you a practical way to do it without resorting to tuple.

-Before the journey start, let's see how we used to do args packing/unpacking using `std::tuple` and `std::integer_sequence`.
+Before the journey start, let's see how we used to do args packing/unpacking using `std::tuple` and `std::index_sequence`.

 ### The Offical Way